-I recently read Isaiah 24 in light of recent events around the globe.
+I recently read Isaiah 24.
 However, I cannot find any discourse on this particular passage and would like to have some enlightenment on it.
 Having followed your teachings on many subjects, especially on end times, I would like your view on the passage if you would be so kind.

 Isaiah 24 is a graphic description of the Great Tribulation and contains some interesting insights.
 Here’s a very brief overview.
 It begins by saying that everyone on Earth will be impacted, no matter what their station.
 This tells us the idea currently popular in some circles that the Great Tribulation will only impact the Middle East is incorrect.